 (1) The changes in other items of gain or loss in comprehensive income include actuarial gains and losses recognised on post-employment benefits and changes in the revaluation surplus of derivative instruments (see Note 7.6.3) and the translation reserve (see Note 7.6.4), net of the associated tax effects.

-(2) The transactions with non-controlling interest mainly include change in the price adjustment related to Eutelsat International for 1.2 million euros.
+(2) The transactions with non controlling interests mainly include the change of price adjustment linked with Eutelsat International for 1.2 million euros.

 NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS